pebble-dev/pebble-dev.github.io/howto.md

 * On iOS, replying to text messages isn't possible.
 This is a limitation from iOS.
 So, dictation will NOT add spoken replies to text messages.
 Unless you jailbreak your phone...
 * Weather services is solely for the native Pebble weather app and for weather info in timeline.
 Watchfaces and 3rd party apps that offer weather info, have their own means to fetch weather info.
 You don't need the Rebble paid plan for them.
 * Payment is handled by Stripe, which only offers payment by credit card.
-* Your money will help the Rebel Alliance to keep all Rebble Web Services (including the free ones) running.
+* Your money will help the Rebble Alliance to keep all Rebble Web Services (including the free ones) running.

 That being said, these are the steps to add the plan:
 * On the phone, open your browser (Safari on iOS or Chrome on Android) and head to [Rebble Account](https://auth.rebble.io/account/).